PrincetonUniversity/PsyNeuLink/README.md

          - a single MechanismOutputState: its value serves as the output to the mechanism, and is typically assinged as the sender for other mechanisms' Mapping Projection(s)
-     - MechanismState:
+     - State:
-         every instance of MechanismState has a single value attribute (that represents its "state"; = self.variable) every instance of MechanismState must be explicitly assigned an existing <state>.ownerMechanism (Mechanism) default projections can be implemented for a mechanismState (using <state>.defaultProjectionType);
+         every instance of State has a single value attribute (that represents its "state"; = self.variable) every instance of State must be explicitly assigned an existing <state>.ownerMechanism (Mechanism) default projections can be implemented for a state (using <state>.defaultProjectionType);
              if their sender is not specified, a default one will be created (see Projection below)
-         <state>.receivesFromProjections is consulted when a MechanismState's update function is executed,
+         <state>.receivesFromProjections is consulted when a State's update function is executed,
              and <state>.value is updated based on those subclasses must implement defaultProjectionType
      - Projection:
-         every projection must be explicitly assigned an existing <projection>.receiver (MechanismState) default mechanismStates can be implemented for a projection's sender (using paramsCurrent[kwProjectionSender]) subclasses must implement paramClassDefaults[kwProjectionSender]
+         every projection must be explicitly assigned an existing <projection>.receiver (State) default states can be implemented for a projection's sender (using paramsCurrent[kwProjectionSender]) subclasses must implement paramClassDefaults[kwProjectionSender]

      Mechcanisms and Projections are "receiver-oriented":
-     - this the reason for the extra arg in __init__ for MechanismState (owner_mechanism) and Projection (receiver)
+     - this the reason for the extra arg in __init__ for State (owner_mechanism) and Projection (receiver)

 ### Value Compatibility Constraints and Equivalences: